Cristian2021/Checkers/README.md

-# Checkers
+# Tic_Tac_Toe
-A game of checkers made using python
+A game of tic-tac-toe made using python